 - CONS: hand-pumps can be tiring and tedious to use, especially if higher PSI is desired; buying scuba tanks and other pressure-filling accessories can get expensive; PCP guns that can really take advantage of the higher PSI ranges tend to be expensive.

-Probably the best thing about these rifles is that you can vary fps by adjusting the number of pumps – a feature that is great when you are just plinking in the back yard and don’t need 1,000 fps to knock down a GI Joe figure.
-These rifles also tend to be affordable and can often be very powerful when pumped to the maximum rating, making them good for entry-level enthusiasts and capable of surprisingly accurate and effective small game hunting as well.
+Probably the best thing about multi-pump pneumatics is that you can vary fps by adjusting the number of pumps – a feature that is great when you are just plinking in the back yard and don’t need 1,000 fps to knock down a GI Joe figure.
+They also tend to be affordable and can still be very powerful when pumped to the maximum rating, making them good for entry-level enthusiasts and capable of surprisingly accurate and effective small game hunting as well.
 And like the PCP rifles, because they use compressed gas, there is little if any recoil, so they can be extremely accurate.
-Unfortunately, however, many of these pump-type rifles are targeted for the “budget” market and are sometimes not designed with the same level of quality as other types.
-If you are looking for quality, always beware of air rifles that can also shoot BBs!
-Nevertheless, if you can find a high quality multi-pump pellet air rifle, they can be powerful, extremely accurate and effective – take for example the classic Sheridan Blue Streak CB9 .20 caliber multi-pump air rifle:
+Unfortunately, however, many of these low-end pump-type rifles are targeted for the “budget” market and are sometimes not designed with the same level of quality as other types.
+If you are looking for quality, always be wary of rifles that can also shoot BBs (which normally means its uses a compromised barrel design)!
+Nevertheless, if you can find a high quality multi-pump pellet rifle, they can be powerful, extremely accurate and effective – take for example this timeless classic, the Benjamin 392 Bolt Action Variable Pump:

 - PROS: usually affordable; can be very powerful at maximum pump rating; adjustable FPS; virtually no recoil.